Fencing for Pigs ~ Which Type Is Best for Your Farm?

 Permanent Fence

 If you are raising pigs on a small farm and have no intention of moving them any time soon, then a permanent fence might be the best option.
-In that case, there are three main options to consider:
+In that case, here are three options to consider:

 • Fencing made of woven wire